(FEIE Updated to $120,000 for 2023)

 Move To A Place Where You Can Reduce Taxes Too!

-If you’re working from home in Panama, you would not need to get a work permit in Panama.
+If you work remotely from your home in Panama, you will not need a work permit.
 But you must get a residency Visa to live in Panama full-time.
 Panama has a special Friendly Nations Visa that would be ideal.
 Tourists can stay in Panama for six months (if they’re not driving).
-You may be able to take a little trip to Costa Rica or Medellin, Colombia, for a week so you can reset your tourist status in Panama, thus avoiding the expense of getting a residency Visa.

-Miami is less than a 3-hour flight from Panama City, but you need to be careful not to be in the United States for more than 30 days, or you will lose your Foreign Earned Income Exclusion.
+Miami is less than a 3-hour flight from Panama City, but you must be careful not to be in the United States for more than 30 days, or you will lose your Foreign Earned Income Exclusion.

-While you have an opportunity to work from home, why not work from home in Panama?
+While you can work from home, why not work from home in Panama?
 You can also reduce your cost of living, reduce taxes, and explore how amazing life is in Panama.
 It’s the best of both worlds.

 While you’re working from home in Panama, it’s also a great way to check out Panama for a potential place to retire to!